voxel51/fiftyone/package/README.md

     _before_ publishing `fiftyone`.
 This ensures that users are never able to download a `fiftyone` package whose dependencies have not been published yet.
+    -   The test workflow currently installs the latest pre-release of `voxel51-eta` if available (alpha/beta/rc) - this allows tests to use bleeding-edge versions of ETA published to PyPI without making them available to end-users by default.
+This is usually only necessary if `fiftyone` tests fail without new ETA features.
+However, pre-releases are intentionally not installed for tests run on release branches/tags, so a stable release of `voxel51-eta` will need to be available before a `fiftyone` release can be made.
 -   Create the tags on a release branch and wait for builds to be published successfully before merging the branch.
 -   Update `master` after the release has been merged into `develop`: